Dog Training or Behavior Problem? Try Flower Remedies

 The living body appears to be capable of responding, reacting, and adjusting to subtle “energies”, for lack of a better word, that are not currently measurable given our current level of technology.
 The same can be said of other alternative therapies in common use, like acupuncture, color therapy, music therapy, and homeopathy.
 We know they have value, but do not know precisely how they work.

-How to give flower essences to your dog
+How to give flower remedies to your dog

 There are actually several ways you can give flower essences to your dog.
 By far the most common way is to take them internally, but there are alternatives if that poses a problem for any reason.